-Thank you for your voice of leadership to preserve diverse spectrum resources to sustain and advance crucial environmental information and forecasting.
-We appreciated your remarks during now Secretary of Commerce Gina Raimondo's nominating hearing in January supporting the need to safeguard critical spectrum assets to enable continued weather forecasting, water management and environmental modeling, and your comments during the executive session of the committee on May 12, 2021 on weather and federal spectrum coordination.
+Thank you for your ongoing leadership to preserve diverse spectrum resources to sustain and advance crucial environmental information and forecasting.
+We appreciate that you continue to focus on these important issues and we look forward to today's hearing titled, "Spectrum Needs for Observations in Earth and Space Sciences".
+We appreciate that you called on the GAO to investigate the actions of the FCC when they auctioned crucial spectrum adjacent to weather forecasts in 2019 and look forward to reviewing the GAO Report that will be released today.
 The co-signers of this letter, who are some of the leading Earth science and weather organizations in the U.S. and world, are grateful for your leadership in this area.